nqst/nqst.github.io/lists/book-notes/the-courage-to-be-happy.md

 > 1. To be self-reliant
 > 2. To live in harmony with society

 > Not trying to change or manipulate the other person who is right there in front of you.
+Accepting that person as they are without setting any conditions.

+> Place value on the person "being that person" without pushing your own value system on them.
+And further, assist in their growth or unfolding.
+That is precisely what respect is.

+> <mark>Start from respect.</mark>

 > Place value on the person "being that person" without pushing your own value system on them.
 And further, assist in their growth or unfolding.